Create JUnit Test Suite with Example: @RunWith @SuiteClasses

 SuiteTest1.java

-SuiteTest1.java is a test class having a test method to print out a message as given below.
-You will use this class as a suite in above mentioned class.
+SuiteTest1.java is a test class having test methods that print out a message, as given below.
+You will use this class as a suite member in the class mentioned above.
+It relies on a helper class named JUnitMessage, which is defined elsewhere in the same package and is not reproduced here.

 package guru99.junit;